samueleblanc/MatTalX/CONTRIBUTING.md

 - Make modifying keyboard shortcuts possible

 #### TO(maybe)DO
+- Adding new environment like *proof*, *theorem*, etc. with their corresponding style and font.
 - New packages are welcomed!
 However, please submit packages that might benefit multiple users.
 - Cleaning up the code (including HTML and CSS) or simply adding comments that helps with code readability is always appreciated!